 I never forget a face.
 There are no two alike.
 I’m inspired by the faces in my grandmother’s 1920s photo album, faces of strong women, and ordinary faces in the crowd.
-Using collage techniques, I create new faces and personalities that focus on eye-to-eye contact, and the connection between the viewer and my work.
+Using collage techniques, I create new faces and characters that focus on eye-to-eye contact, and the connection between the viewer and my work.

 Collage is tactile.
 I get to feel every piece of paper in several ways.
 Tear.
 Cut.
 Glue.
 Embellish.
 I plan and gather my color palette from found papers just like a painter gathers paint.
 I glue papers as varied as maps, sheet music and pages from old textbooks to fill in all areas.
 Once the glue has dried, I outline each shape to show emphasis and unity.